-The Bureau of Labor Statistics surveys 160,000 non-farm businesses and agencies on the number of jobs, the wages paid and the hours worked.
-The jobs report will tell you which industries are adding jobs, whether American workers are working longer hours and how fast salaries are increasing.
+The Bureau of Labor Statistics surveys 160,000 non-farm businesses and agencies on the number of jobs, the wages paid, and the hours worked.
+The jobs report will tell you which industries are adding jobs, whether American workers are working longer hours, and how fast salaries are increasing.

-The ADP Report is important though, because it's released the Wednesday before the BLS report.
+The ADP Report is useful because it's released the Wednesday before the BLS report.
 It gives some analysts an earlier view of what might happen in the Friday report.
 ADP is quick to say it's not intended to be predictive.
 Like the BLS report, it's revised as more data comes in later in the month.
 These revised numbers are 96 percent correlated with the revised BLS jobs report.

 The Department of Labor also releases a weekly jobless claims report.
 This measures the claims for initial unemployment benefits reported by each state every week.
-It also reports how many of the unemployed are still receiving benefits.
-This report gives an indication of trends, whether there are more or less unemployed than the week before.
-The main value of this report is that it is weekly and so it gives some idea of trends in between the monthly jobs reports.
+It also says how many of the unemployed are still receiving benefits.
+This report gives an indication of trends, whether there are more or less of the unemployed than the week before.
+The main value of this report is that it is weekly and so it gives some idea of trends between the monthly jobs reports.
 It isn’t accurate when predicting the monthly report because it is volatile.